- Why you should never pay cash for a car?

 - What should you not say to a car salesman?

-- Is it a bad idea to buy a brand new car?
+- Is it a waste of money to lease a car?

 Why you should never pay cash for a car?